WIN $150 GIFT VOUCHERS: ALADDIN'S GOLD

 ""Beautifully written, The Eighth MoonChris Kraus

-She forges friendships with her new neighbors and explores the countryside on logging roads and rutted lanes, finding meadows dotted with milkweed in bloom, saffron salamanders, a blood moon rising over Munsee, Oneida, and Mohawk land.
-As the Great Recession sets in and a housing crisis looms, she supports herself with freelance work and adjunct teaching, slowly learning of the 1840s uprising, when poor tenant farmers fought to redistribute their landlords' vast estates.
-In the farmers’ socialist dreams, she discovers connections to her parents’ collectivist values, as well as to our current moment.
+As she forges friendships with her new neighbors and explores the countryside on logging roads and rutted lanes-finding meadows dotted with milkweed in bloom, saffron salamanders, a blood moon rising over Munsee, Oneida, and Mohawk land-she slowly learns of the 1840s uprising, when poor tenant farmers fought to redistribute their landlords' vast estates.
+In the farmers' socialist dreams, she discovers connections to her parents' collectivist values, as well as to our current moment.
 Threaded with historical documents, the natural world, and the work of writers like Adrienne Rich and Elizabeth Hardwick, Kabat weaves a capacious memoir, where the past comes alive in the present.

 By: